docyes/animationinterval/README.md

 ## constructor / initialize
 ### new Anval(fn, interval, [options])
+Creates an internal timer using requestAnimationFrame calling function `fn` every `interval` ms.

-If {setInterval: true} is passed as an option
+If {setInterval: true} is passed as an option will use setInterval over requestAnimationFrame.